Records of former students often are needed for employment, continuing education and entrance into the military.

 Special Education Records

-If requesting records about a former special education student, such as the child's Individualized Education Plan (IEP), contact the CPS Department of Student Services, (513) 363-0300.
+If requesting records about a former special education student, such as the child's Individualized Education Program (IEP), contact CPS' Department of Student Services, (513) 363-0300.

 Right to Privacy